 During 2003, the Company applied for, and was granted an exemption from Barbados income tax by the Minister of Finance under the Duties, Taxes and Other Payment (Exemption) Act.

 Note D - Federal Income Taxes (Continued)

-The Company adopted the relevant provisions of GAAP concerning uncertainties in Income Taxes on January 1, 2009.
-At December 31, 2011 and 2010, the Company determined there are no material unrecognized tax benefits, and no adjustments to liabilities or operations were required.
+At December 31, 2012 and 2011, the Company determined there are no material unrecognized tax benefits, and no adjustments to liabilities or operations were required.